-- If you decide to engage in public activities, continue to protect yourself by practicing - Keep these items on hand and use them when venturing out: a mask, tissues, and a alcohol, if possible. - If possible, avoid others who are not wearing masks or ask others around you to wearing masks or ask others around you to wearing masks or ask others.
+If you decide to engage in public activities, continue to protect yourself by practicing Keep these items on hand and use them when venturing out: a mask, tissues, and a alcohol, if possible.

+If possible, avoid others who are not wearing masks or ask others around you to wearing masks or ask others are not wearing masks or ask others.

-Are you considering in-person visits with family ar are some things to consider to help make your visit possible:
+Are you considering in-person visits with family ar are some things to consider to help make personal activities as safe as possible: